14 Best Places to Visit in the Midwest

 Fargo, ND

-The "Gateway to the West" charmed me with its friendly Midwest downtown, arts culture with unique prairie heritage.
-Over two days we soaked up Fargo’s highlights: exploring the eclectic exhibits at the Plains Art Museum, catching a film at the classic Fargo Theatre, sampling craft brews, and wandering through vintage shops in the Warehouse District.
+Nicknamed, the "Gateway to the West" Google Maps pin for its strategic location during the 19th century expansion westward, this place charmed us with its friendly Midwest downtown.
+Over two days we soaked up Fargo’s highlights: exploring the eclectic exhibits at the Plains Art Museum, catching a film at the classic Fargo Theatre, sampling craft brews, and visiting vintage shops in the Warehouse District.
 I have to warn you, though, that parking can be a challenge on weekends and near Fargo Theatre!

 My favorite spot for lunch was Herd & Horns.
 We had great burgers and tacos at this family-friendly sports bar just off the campus of North Dakota State University.